poechlauerbe/42_tests/c03_minishell/README.md

 exit
 ```
 2. exit with numeric arguments:
 - exit 123 - return value should be 123
 ```
 exit 123
 ```
 - exit 257 -return value should be 1
 ```
 exit 257
 ```
 - exit with value bigger than long max - return value 1 and exit
 ```
 exit 1111111111111111111111111111111111
 ```
 3. exit with wrong arguments:
 - exit asdf - exit and return value 2
 ```
 exit asdf
 ```
 - no exit and return value 1
 ```
 exit 123 asdf
 ```
-4. exit in pipe - shouldn't exit and print anything:
+4. exit in pipe - shouldn't exit and shouldn't print anything:
 ```
 exit | exit | exit
 ```